Crescent Web Shawl

 About this crochet crescent shawl pattern

 I believe that this crochet crescent shawl pattern would look fabulous in many different yarns and colors.

 The lacy stitches will look great with any variegated, speckled or solid color yarn.
 You do not need to keep it a Halloween them shawl.
 Try white, gray or blues and make it into a Winter themed crescent shawl.

-The specific yarn used for this shawl is from Thread Head Fiber Arts.
+The specific yarn used for this shawl is from Rebel Yarn Co.
 2 skeins of Twist Sock #1 fingering weight base were used but any sock base would work great for this.

 1 skein (335 yards) are used for color A which is called Scarecrow.
 1 skein (315 yards) are used for color B which is called Ochre.